Office of Research Integrity

 ERMA has been in place since 2004.
 Any protocol with starting with HR (ex.
 HR11111) resides in ERMA.
 All Continuing Reviews, Amendments, Protocol Deviation and Adverse Event reports to be submitted on IRB-approved protocols with an HR number, should be entered in ERMA.

-eIRB was activated in the fall of 2010.
-All protocols have a PRO prefix (ex.
+eIRB - protocols have a PRO prefix (ex.
 PRO00001111).
 All Continuing Reviews, Amendments, and reportable events to be submitted on IRB-approved protocols with PRO number, should be entered in eIRB.

 Principal Investigator's Statement of Assurance